odpi/egeria/open-metadata-implementation/governance-servers/stewardship-engine-services/README.md

 <!-- SPDX-License-Identifier: CC-BY-4.0 -->
 <!-- Copyright Contributors to the ODPi Egeria project. -->

-# Stewardship Services
+# Stewardship Engine Services

-The stewardship services are responsible for the resolution of the **Request for Action** annotations made by the discovery services or other activity on the Assets.
+The stewardship engine services are responsible for the resolution of the **Request for Action** annotations made by the discovery services or other activity on the Assets.